Table of Contents

 2. Dried Ghost Chili

-Target Audience: Professional chefs and spice collectors.
+Target Audience: Professional chefs and culinary professionals.

 3. Ghost Chili Powder

-Features: Fine texture, consistent heat level.
+Features: Fine texture, uniform heat distribution.

-Target Audience: Home cooks and foodies.
+Target Audience: Home cooks and food bloggers.

-Suitable Occasions: Weeknight meals, parties, spice collections.
+Suitable Occasions: Weeknight dinners, parties, spice collections.

 Feature | Fresh Ghost Chili | Dried Ghost Chili | Ghost Chili Powder |